Adversarial-Deep-Learning/adversarial-deep-learning.github.io/adl/math-test/usage.md

 # MathJax v3

-Just the Docs sites can be customised to support [MathJax](https://www.mathjax.org), as explained in the [configuration suggestions](config).
 Pages with `math: mathjax3` in the front matter then render $$\mathrm{\LaTeX}$$ code in [kramdown math blocks](https://kramdown.gettalong.org/syntax.html#math-blocks) using MathJax v3.
 For example: